fullcontact/fullcontact-java-client/java8/README.md

 ```

 #### Company Enrich Request and Response
-To Enrich Company data FullContact library provides two methods __Lookup by Company Domain__ or
+To Enrich Company data FullContact library provides method to __Lookup by Company Domain__.
-__Search by Company Name__.
-More data is available through the Lookup by Company Domain,
-but if the domain is unknown, use our Search by Company Name to find the list of domains
-that could be related to the Company you are looking for and then call the Lookup by
-Company Domain with that domain to get the full information about the company.

 ##### Lookup by Company Domain
 - Request: